Giving Old Wood A New Life™

 Now that the green building movement has taken off, our business has found new markets.
 Our company was "green" before it became the latest popular term.
 We did not invent a product to be part of the green movement after it took off.
 We had been doing the right thing all long by building energy efficient, sustainable homes and reusing materials.
 The original purpose to build doors from barn boards was not necessarily to be part of the green building movement, but rather, the wood was so beautiful that we loved the results.

 Our feeling is that one should not have to give up good taste, quality, value, or a rich look to build with green products.
 You can have both beauty and feel good about the environment when you purchase millwork made by Reclaimed Lumber Products.
 We also believe that the key ingredient to building responsible and sustainable is to use quality, timeless materials that will not wear out or go out of style.
+If you utilize authentic solid materials and quality construction your project will maintain a sense of classic elegance Also when you order the real thing from us there is no need for faux distress which cannot match the honest and original product that we provide.
 You can feel content about your purchase when you order custom millwork from us that is made especially for you.

 Fortunately, Reclaimed Lumber Product's custom doors, wood flooring, and millwork match well with green architecture.
 Since our doors are made entirely from recycled content they contribute to LEED points such as recycled content and low VOC product.
 Whether you are building under the USGBC or the NAHB program, we can make green building materials to suit your project.